-As of March 31, 2003, the Company owns and operates cable systems serving approximately 938,800 customers.
-The Company currently offers a full range of video, data, telephony and other advanced broadband services.
-The Company also provides commercial high-speed data, video and Internet services as well as advertising sales and production services.
-The Company operates primarily in the states of Michigan, Minnesota and Wisconsin and in the New England area.
+The Company is an indirect wholly-owned subsidiary of Charter Communications Operating, LLC ("Charter Operating") from which the Company receives funding as needed.
+As of March 31, 2003, the Company owns and operates cable systems serving approximately 145,700 customers.
+The Company currently provides a full range of video, data, telephony and other advanced broadband services.
+The Company also provides commercial high-speed data, video, telephony and Internet services as well as advertising sales and production services.
+The Company operates primarily in the states of Tennessee and Louisiana.